buddhikabhageashwara/leave-management-system/README.md

 # leave-management-system

-this system is about to manage leaves of employees using an API, Android App, Web Application .
+This system is about to manage leaves of employees using an API, Android App, Web Application .

+Technologies

+* spring
+* java
+* jersy
+* hibernate
+* oracle database
+* react native - android